ParallelMaths/parallel/pages/11-04-game-of-life.md

 John Conway described his Game of Life, in which cells in a grid change between dead/alive (empty/filled) according to a simple set of rules:
 * Cells which are 'alive' die from over-population if they have more than 3 neighbours.
-*	Cell which are ‘alive’ die from under-population if they have less than 3 neighbours.
+*	Cells which are ‘alive’ die from under-population if they have less than 2 neighbours.
 *	Otherwise, they survive.
 *	Dead cells come to life if they have exactly 3 live neighbours.